AlirezaSaadatmand/Ray-Casting/README.md

 This is a ray casting project using Python / pygame

+The character moves with the mouse cursor .

 You can change the map the way you want using MAP list in the code .